 The University's normal procedure is payment after the receipt of goods and services within thirty (30) days of receiving an invoice.
-Vendors submit invoices directly to the Business Office, giving such information as date delivered, purchase order number (if applicable), description of products or services, and the amount.
-Upon receipt of the invoice, the University Accounts Payable Specialist will compare the information to that contained on the purchase order (if applicable).
-The budget manager requesting this purchase will then be asked to complete and sign the EPP Form if they are ready for payment.
+The budget manager submitting the invoice will need to complete and sign an EPP Form when the invoice is ready for payment.
 This signature will certify (1) that the goods or services were received in good order; (2) that they were correct in quantity stated; (3) that the pricing is correct as stated; and (4) that the invoice is ready for payment.
 The Accounts Payable Specialist will then complete processing of the invoices.
 The signature on this form is one of the most important parts in proper utilization of the University's resources.
-The Accounts Payable Specialist should be informed of any problems that exist in the information contained on an invoice and a plan of action should be developed which would resolve these problems at the earliest time.
-Invoices submitted to the Business Office which do not have documented prior approval will not be the responsibility of the University and may be payable by the person responsible for the purchase.
+The Accounts Payable Specialist should be informed of any problems that exist in the information contained in an invoice and a plan of action should be developed which would resolve these problems at the earliest time.
+Invoices submitted to the Business Office which do not have documented approval may not be the responsibility of the University and may be payable by the person responsible for the purchase.